VinaLx/VinaLx.github.io/_posts/2018-03-30-google-cpp-style.md

 ---
 layout: post
-title: C++ Style
+title: My C++ Style Guide
-excerpt: My C++ coding style based on Google C++ Style Guide
+excerpt: My C++ coding style mostly based on Google C++ Style Guide
 category: ["C++ language"]
 modified: 2018-03-30
 ---

-# Google C++ Style Digest
+# My C++ Style Guide

 ## 0. Introduction

-This post essentially sorts out the most easy to understand items in [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
+This post essentially sorts out the most easy to understand items in [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and includes some items based on my experiences.
 It may contain some minor adjustment to google-style based on my personal taste, but no breaking and fundamental change involving C++ code quality is made.

 ## 1. Naming